 The Journal of Allergy and Clinical Immunology: In Practice (launched in January 2013) covers the spectrum of diseases in the allergy / immunology specialty, with an emphasis on practical clinical research and the latest recommendations for diagnosis and treatment.

 Funding Research and Training

 The AAAAI has long recognized the need for development of academic leaders to attract and train future allergist / immunologists.
 In 1948, the Academy offered its first funding for four fellows-in-training with an annual stipend of $3,000 each.
-To date, the AAAAI has funded awards totaling more than $5.19 million, much of this through the Allergy, Asthma & Immunology Education and Research Organization, Inc. (ARTrustTM).
+To date, the AAAAI has funded awards totaling more than $5.19 million, much of this through the American Academy of Allergy, Asthma & Immunology Foundation Inc. (AAAAI Foundation) Formerly the ARTrustTM.